thirumalaEPAM/GlitsCodeChallenge/README.md

 - Enter that valid OTP into OTP field
 - Validate that OTP and Navigate to Next webpage

+-Scenario 2 : Verify a new user can register his email by using register link
+- Click on Register Link
+- Retrieve the OTP from the Mail box
+- Enter that valid OTP into OTP field
+- Verify that user can regester his email successfully

 ###### Feature file
 ```
 Scenario Outline: Verify user can login into Aspire application with valid email or mobile